-14 Where queueing becomes unacceptable by shipping line operators, calls may be lost to competing terminals within the port, or to a competing port.
+Where queueing becomes unacceptable by shipping line operators, calls may be lost to competing terminals within the port, or to a competing port.
 As an example of this, the ACCC Stevedoring Report 2020-21 highlighted that as a result of recent congestion in Sydney, 'some of the shipping lines have chosen to skip Sydney altogether rather than wait in queue'.

-15 PIANC is the World Association for Waterborne Transport Infrastructure.
+PIANC is the World Association for Waterborne Transport Infrastructure.
 PIANC technical reports are developed by committees of leaders in the global waterborne transport community with expert guidance, recommendations, and technical advice.

-PIANC WG158 acknowledges that the acceptable wait time to service time ratios vary between commodities16 with a recommendation to base design occupancies on the following average WT:ST ratios (PIANC, 2014):
+recommendation to base design occupancies on the following average WT:ST ratios (PIANC, 2014):

-- Less than 0.3 for bulk terminals

-- Less than 0.2 for general cargo operations

-- Less than 0.1 for container terminal operations.
+- Less than 0.3 for bulk terminals - > Less than 0.2 for general cargo operations - Less than 0.1 for container terminal operations.